Namesnipes/Pong-Reinforcement-Learning/README.md

 Q(s, a) += alpha * (reward + gamma * max(Q(s', a')) - Q(s, a))
 ```
 Where s is the current state, a is the action taken, s' is the new state after taking the action, alpha is the learning rate, and gamma is the discount factor.

-# Furure updates
-* Working on a neural network version, opposed to only reinforcement learning.
-* Updating code to render with OpenGL to improve performance.